Dough Conditioner: What It Is and How to Use It

 Dough Enhancer Benefits

-Many bakers choose to use dough conditioners for the benefits that they provide.
+Many bakers choose to use add dough conditioners to their collection of bread-making supplies for the benefits that they provide.
 Dough conditioners assist with the following functions:

 - They expedite the rising and proofing process to save time and effort in the bread-making process.